You want smart political talk without the meltdowns?

 Yes.

-I'm a blue-collared worker.
+I'm a blue-collar worker.

-I work in a heating air conditioning wholesale business, and um I find it very appalling for him to say you are bad for America.
+And I find it very appalling for him to say, you are bad for America.

-Uh I find it that he's bad for America and all us deplorables who have to work every day and see where our money goes to social service system and everything else that we have to put into.
+I find it that he's bad for America and all us deplorables who have to work every day and see where our money goes to social service system and everything else that we have to put into.

 I find it very deplorable for what he had to say.

-And you know, interestingly, he's against opinion programs, but he wants to give his opinion about me, so there's great hypocrisy there.
+And, you know, interestingly, he's against opinion programs, but he wants to give his opinion about me, so there's great hypocrisy there.

-Um I don't think he's bad for America.
+I don't think he's bad for America.

 I mean, he's entitled to his opinion.

-That's that's not my complaint.
+That's not my complaint.

 That's true, you know.

-They they do not reflect what the average American feels and how they think and basically they they could care less, it seems like.
+But again, fake news, as they say, they do not reflect what the average American feels and how they think.

-Why is it so?
+Why is it working, citizen?

-Why did I sit for 50 minutes and only have 70 seconds air that made him look the best possible way?
+Why did I sit for 50 minutes and only have 70 seconds air that made him look in the best possible way?

 And you know what?

-Then let people I and I will say this it was a good give and take.
+It was a good give and take.

 It was a substantive exchange.